Integralist/integralist.co.uk/content/posts/cognito.md

 It's worth noting the second half of the diagram (the section _after_ the lambda is triggered).
 What we have here are two separate lambda's, and which one is triggered depends on the scenario.

-If the user has tried to authenticate using credentials that don't exist in the Cognito User Pool, then the "User Migration" lambda is triggered and once we authenticate the user within our legacy system (that is the call over to the "WebApp" in the diagram), then Cognito will create the user within its User Pool.
+If the user has tried to authenticate using username/password credentials that don't exist in the Cognito User Pool, then the "User Migration" lambda is triggered.
+In that lambda we attempt to authenticate the user within our legacy system (that is the call over to the "WebApp" in the diagram).

+If the authentication with the legacy system is successful, then we'll modify the user's User Pool record (which hasn't actually been created yet) to include auth related details we've pulled from their legacy account.
+We then return the 'event' object provided to Lambda, which let's Cognito know it can now create the user within its User Pool (returning `None` indicates an error occurred and the whole request flow fails).

+> Note: with the 'user migration' for users from our legacy system over to Cognito, before we return the event in the lambda, we make sure to mark the new Cognito user as 'verified/confirmed' -- that way they don't need to enter a verification code that gets emailed or sent via SMS.

+### Social Flow

 Annoyingly we found that a social login (e.g. someone logs in using their Facebook or Google account instead of a traditional username/password), doesn't cause the 'User Migration' hook to be triggered.

-But we needed to process some logic when a social user attempts to sign-in and so the 'Post Confirmation' hook allowed us to do that.
+This was an issue because we needed to process some logic when a social user attempts to sign-in (specifically, we needed to check if there was a legacy account with those social provider details associated with it) and so we _eventually_ discovered that the 'Post Confirmation' hook would fire at the right interval for us to do the processing we needed to.

-> Note: we'll explain this social login issue in more detail in the next section.
+To clarify the 'eventually' comment above: we originally started using 'post authentication' for handling first time social logins (the hook sounded reasonable enough), but when we were testing this hook we already had the social account stored in our User Pool (this was from earlier testing, before we decided to do some 'post-login' processing).

+The reason I mention this is because a week later we decided to clear out our User Pool and start testing our various scenarios again from scratch, and we noticed the 'post authentication' hook was no longer firing 🤔

+Turns out social accounts only trigger 'post migration' hooks when they already exist in the User Pool.
+In order to do the 'first time login' modification we were looking for, we needed the 'post confirmation' hook.

+Using this hook wasn't _obvious_ to us because 'post confirmation' makes it sounds like an event that happens once a username/password user has entered their 'verification code' for the first time (and thus become marked as 'confirmed' within the User Pool).
+Well, turns out social provider logins are automatically considered _confirmed_ once they authenticate for the first time (hence why that event would trigger when we needed it to).

-But be careful and check the various lambda hooks for multiple scenarios, because they don't necessarily all work (i.e. trigger) when/how you think they do.
+> Tip: check the various lambda hooks for multiple scenarios, because they don't necessarily all trigger when/how you think they do.

-We originally were using 'post authentication' before moving to 'post confirmation'.
-This caused untold confusion because a change in our User Pool data meant our expectations of when the lambda should be triggered were challenged (meaning we were stumped for ages wondering why the lambda invocations and CloudWatch logs were all empty).

 ## Legacy System